Good-Ghosting/goodghosting-protocol-v2/README.md

 # Contract Deployment

-- You'll need a rpc provider the best option for polygon is infura for celo you can use their public rpc `https://forno.celo.org/`
+- You'll need a rpc provider.
+The best option for polygon is infura and for celo you can use their public rpc `https://forno.celo.org/`

 - Update the `strategy` value and the `inboundCurrencySymbol` value according to the type of strategy you want to deploy in the deployment config.

-- All Deployment Info would be written in the [deployment log file](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deployment-result.json).
+- The results of the deployment (output) willbe written in the [deployment-result.json](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deployment-result.json) log file.

 ## Polygon

-After setting the prerequisite config mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is true), then just run `yarn deploy:polygon`.
+After setting the required configs mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) and the `RPC` var in the `.env` file.
+Then, make sure you have the correct [deployment configs ](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts) are set.
+If a **whitelisted pool** needs to be deployed, make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is `true`.
+If everything is ok, then just run `yarn deploy:polygon`.

 The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: ```"aaveV2", "aaveV3", "polygon-curve-aave", "polygon-curve-atricrypto" & "no-external-strategy"```.